This article describes how to integrate Anodot and Microsoft Teams, and includes:

 - A webhook is sent by Anodot to the defined URL.

 - The webhook is received within Microsoft Teams and is processed.

 Defining a Microsoft Teams channel in Anodot

 - Login to Anodot as an Admin user.

 - From the Anodot Navigation Panel, click INTEGRATIONS > Channels.
 The Channels page is displayed.

-- In the New MS Teams Instance screen, define the following:
+- In the New MS Teams Channel dialog, define the following:

-- Copy the MS Teams webhook URL you created in Sending Alerts from Anodot to a Microsoft Team.
+- Copy the Microsoft Teams webhook URL you created in Sending Alerts from Anodot to a Microsoft Team.